 The cost of landing a developer

 The costs common to the hiring process of any software developer and can be easily estimated.
-Estimates range from £18,613 pounds in Great Britain to $25,150 Canadian dollars.
+Estimates range from £18,613 to £30,614 in Great Britain and $25,150 in Canada.
 We have asked this question before ourselves and come up with $31,970, in other words, a Tesla.

 We have written up a detailed explanation of how we came to that number and going forward I will be using this as the standard cost of the recruitment process.

 But when you are calculating the cost of a hire to your organization, you then need to calculate the costs that come from onboarding and ramping up your new hire.
 To do this we have to consider a few factors.

 It takes 43 days, roughly 6 weeks, to go through the recruitment process.
 It takes another 29 weeks for your hire to reach their optimum productivity.
 During this time you need to invest the time of your dev team to train and bring your new dev onboard while at the same time making up for your new dev’s lost productivity.